A solo road trip to Jefferson, Texas, might be what you need!

 Karma Farms Horseback Riding

 This is one solo trip that I’ll never forget.
 East Texas is so beautiful, and I didn’t realize how much history is in Jefferson.
-When taking a road trip to Jefferson, Texas, be sure to look these places up for a fun and memorable experience.
+When taking a road trip to Jefferson, Texas, look these places up for a fun and memorable experience.

 Pro Tip: Be sure to plan your road trip ahead of time, and check for special events that may be going on.